VoltLang/Volta/doc/volt.md

     // Can access 'integer'.

-Finally, if a directory contains a file named `package.volt`, an `import` of that directory will be rewritten to `directoryname.package`.
+If a directory contains a file named `package.volt`, an `import` of that directory will be rewritten to `directoryname.package`.
 You can use this along with `public` imports to implement a package in multiple source files, but accessible with just one `import`.

+The `module` declaration is recommended for every module, but for quick programs it can just be extra unneeded typing.
+The declaration can be omitted, but a module that uses this 'anonymous module' method, cannot be imported by another module.

 ## Simple Types ##